newcastleuniversity/DISPEL/docs/usage/data_model.rst

 ----------

-:class:`~dispel.data.levels.LevelEpoch` allow to describe specific time periods in levels with features.
-They can be used to both process and extract data and features for those specific epochs in time.
+:class:`~dispel.data.levels.LevelEpoch` allow to describe specific time periods in levels with measures.
+They can be used to both process and extract data and measures for those specific epochs in time.

 RawDataSet
 ----------